Antibrumm/thymeleaf-extras-cache-dialect/README.md

 A dialect for Thymeleaf that allows you to do partial page caching.

-Some parts of our webpage will never change during the lifetime of the application or a usersession, but the part should still be dynamic in the beginning.
+Some parts of our webpage will not change often during the lifetime of the application or is dependent only on a usersession.
+This dialect will cache the resulting output of the element it is declared on and will replace the element on a cache hit.

 Requirements